asbor/halloween-scavenger-hunt/README.md

 - **clue**: The riddle text participants need to solve
 - **answer**: Where the next clue is hidden
 - **location**: General area category (for organization)

+### Working with Card Types

+- **Quiz Cards (default)** display the clue text and let players click to reveal the answer.
+This is perfect for classic riddle-based hunts.
+- **Task Cards** swap riddles for activity prompts and show a point value instead of an answer.
+Use these for team challenges or competitive scoring.
+- Switching the **Card Type** selector automatically updates both the on-screen grid and the print layout.
+Points defined in `languages.json` appear on every task card, including bilingual versions.

 ### Styling